metno/weatherapi-docs/docs/doc/TermsOfService.md

 and limit traffic immediately if this should happen.
 If you don't suspect you have excessive amounts of traffic, the problem is likely to be a breach of the TOS, usually lack of identification.

-~~If we see that there are situations that threaten the operation of our~~ ~~environment, we would consider throttling clients with unnecessary high loads.~~ ~~If you set up your service in accordance with our policy it will increase the~~ ~~probability that the service is not blocked or throttled.
-At high total load of~~ ~~the service we met.no prioritize critical products such as the location forecast~~ ~~and text forecast at the expense of other products such as satellite images,~~ ~~radar images and weather maps.~~

 ### Abuse

 Deliberate breach of our TOS, as well as trying to circumvent traffic rate limiting measures and/or impersonating traffic from other clients will result in a permanent ban in the use of our services.
+This includes fake or random strings as identification in the User-Agent header.